 How Can VERTEX Help?

-VERTEX has vast experience with forensic investigations of building envelope systems (including curtain walls and window walls) for building owners, property managers, homeowner’s associations, as well as providing forensic expert services for litigation matters on behalf of developers, general contractors, subcontractors, manufacturers and design professionals (architects, engineers, and building envelope consultants).
+VERTEX has vast experience performing building envelope consulting for new construction projects as well as forensic investigations of building envelope systems (including curtain walls and window walls) for building owners, property managers, homeowner’s associations.
+Our team can also provide forensic expert services for litigation matters on behalf of developers, general contractors, subcontractors, manufacturers and design professionals (architects, engineers, and building envelope consultants).